AbhishekBalija/Univent-College_Event_Management_System/README.md

 ## 🏗️ Architecture

-EventFlow+ follows a **Microservice Architecture** to ensure scalability, maintainability, and separation of concerns.
+Univent follows a **Microservice Architecture** to ensure scalability, maintainability, and separation of concerns.

 ### 🔄 Microservice Components